Liv Grete Skjelbreid

-Liv Grete Skjelbreid (born 7 July 1974) from Hålandsdal, Fusa, near the city of Bergen in western Norway, is a former professional biathlete.
+Liv Grete Skjelbreid (born 7 July 1974) is a former professional biathlete.
+She was born in the Øvre Hålandsdalen valley in Fusa Municipality (now Bjørnafjorden Municipality), near the city of Bergen in western Norway.
 On 20 March 2006, Liv Grete announced her retirement, effective at the end of the season which ended on 26 March at the Holmenkollen.
 She said that she was retiring because of her young daughter, Emma, her family and because she did not have the motivation to continue.

 Early career

 As a child Skjelbreid spent a lot of her time with her older sisters, and consequently took part in the sports her sisters did.
 She played football, kayaked in the lake next to the family home, cross-country skied, and she used to run up to the family cottage up in the mountains, touch the wall and run back down.

 Skjelbreid excelled in football and biathlon, and first started competing in biathlon when she was nine.
 She borrowed her father's rifle for her first race.
-He also built a small shooting range on the family’s farm so his young daughters could practice.
+He also built a small shooting range on the family's farm so his young daughters could practice.
 However, as she was finishing high school, she was undecided as to whether continue with biathlon or to become a hairdresser.
 She, then, received an offer from a new sports school, which developed young talent, based in Geilo, to train and study there, still she was undecided, but her friends and family succeeded in persuading her to attend the school, and that after the first year if she did not like it, she could then leave.
 It turned out that Skjelbreid did enjoy the school, and was in the same year as Ole Einar Bjørndalen, and was taught by Odd Lirhus, who would become her coach between 2003 and 2006.